yuyang339/cs140e-21spr/labs/README.md

     Using read-write equivalence and simple systematic exploration will let you check the code thoroughly enough that you will be surprised if the code ever breaks.

+At this point (especially if you do the optional lab) you have written low-level device driver code, a bootloader, and pretty much replaced all of our code.
+You've learned how to crush it under a barrage of automatic checks and done a simple implementation of a fake pi environment that allows you to check correctness of pi code using your laptop.

 ---------------------------------------------------------------------
 ### Part 2: Understanding the machine